Roseanne Conner

-Roseanne Harris Conner was the title character of the TV series Roseanne, created and portrayed by comedian and namesake Roseanne Barr.
-Roseanne, in a takeoff of her stand-up comedic and presumed real-life persona, is bossy, loud, caustic, overweight, and dominant.
+Roseanne Harris Conner is the title character of the TV series Roseanne, created and portrayed by comedian and namesake Roseanne Barr.
+Roseanne is bossy, loud, caustic, overweight, and dominant.
 She constantly tries to control the lives of her sister, husband, children, co-workers, and friends.
-Despite her dominating nature, Roseanne is a loving wife and mother and loyal friend who works hard and makes as much time for her family as possible.
+Despite her domineering nature, however, Roseanne is a loving wife and mother and loyal friend who works hard and makes as much time for her family as possible.

+Roseanne Conner reappeared in the first season of the 2018 revived series, but was written out of the series after Barr was fired in 2018.
+In the spinoff series The Conners, the character is portrayed as having died of an opioid overdose.